Margaret Mead: Methods

+Research fieldwork

 Coming of Age in Samoa (1928)

-In the foreword to Coming of Age in Samoa, Mead's advisor, Franz Boas, wrote of its significance:
+Mead's first ethnographic work described the life of Samoan girls and women on the island of Tau in the Manu'a Archipelago in 1926.
+The book includes analyses of how children were raised and educated, sex relations, dance, development of personality, conflict, and how women matured into old age.
+Mead explicitly sought to contrast adolescence in Samoa with that in America, which she characterized as difficult, constrained, and awkward.
+In the foreword to Coming of Age in Samoa, Mead's advisor, Franz Boas, wrote of the book's significance:

 Courtesy, modesty, good manners, conformity to definite ethical standards are universal, but what constitutes courtesy, modesty, very good manners, and definite ethical standards is not universal.
 It is instructive to know that standards differ in the most unexpected ways.

+In this way, the book tackled the question of nature versus nurture, whether adolescence and its associated developments were a difficult biological transition for all humans or whether they were cultural processes shaped in particular societies.
+Mead believed childhood, adolescence, gender, and sex relations were largely driven by cultural practices and expressions.

 Mead's findings suggested that the community ignores both boys and girls until they are about 15 or 16.
-Before then, children have no social standing within the community.
+Before then, children have little social standing within the community.
 Mead also found that marriage is regarded as a social and economic arrangement in which wealth, rank, and job skills of the husband and wife are taken into consideration.
+Aside from marriage, Mead identified two types of sex relations: love affairs and adultery.
+The exceptions to these practices include women married to chiefs and young women who hold the title of taupo, a ceremonial princess, whose virginity was required.
+Mead described Samoan youth as often having free, experimental, and open sexual relationships, including homosexual relationships, which was at odds with mainstream American norms around sexuality.

 In 1970, National Educational Television produced a documentary in commemoration of the 40th anniversary Mead's first expedition to New Guinea.
 Through the eyes of Mead on her final visit to the village of Peri, the film records how the role of the anthropologist has changed in the forty years since 1928.